 Strategic Minerals for new economies

 Strategic Minerals Europe produces various mineral concentrates, currently tin, tantalum and niobium.
-These products are essential for everday use: for the technology industry (microprocessors, computers, mobile phones, satellite manufacturing), for the health industry (medical equipment or implants) or industrial products as glass industry, superalloys to reduce the CO2 footprint and the manufacture of refractory paints.
+These products are essential for everyday use: in the technology industry (microprocessors, computers, mobile phones, satellite manufacturing), in the health industry (medical equipment or implants) or even industrial products for the glass industry, superalloys with a lower CO2 footprint and the manufacture of refractory paints.

 In the future, the company will seek to produce other metallic minerals such as lithium and industrial minerals such as quartz, feldspar, mica and kaolin will also be extracted.

-These are high quality, very scarce products of great economic importance, all of which are mined in conflict-free areas, making them strategic materials.
+These are high quality very scarce products, of great economic importance, all of which are mined in conflict-free areas.

 We are the largest producer of tin and tantalum in the European Union